gromnitsky/dreamwidth-js/README.md

 * Q: Will this also work w/ LiveJournal?

 	I've no idea.
-Btw, you shouldn't use LiveJournal, for it's a KGB-controlled property.
+Btw, you shouldn't use LiveJournal, for it's effectually a KGB-controlled company.

 ## License